spcorcor18/LPO-8800/lectures/Lecture 10 - Covariance and correlation/README.md

 ## Stata commands:

-Create a scatter diagram with values of *yvar* on the vertical axis and values of *xvar* on the horizontal axis.
+Create a scatter diagram with values of *yvar* on the vertical axis and values of *xvar* on the horizontal axis:

 `graph twoway scatter yvar xvar`

-Same, using abbreviated command.
+Same, using abbreviated command:

 `scatter yvar xvar`

 Calculate the Pearson correlation coefficients for all combinations of variables listed in *varlist*.
 E.g. `corr yvar xvar` will provide the correlation coefficient between *yvar* and *xvar*.
-Uses listwise deletion for missing values.
+Uses listwise deletion for missing values:

 `correlate varlist`

 Calculate the Pearson correlation coefficients for all combinations of variables listed in *varlist*.
 Uses pairwise deletion for missing values.
-Add the option `obs` to also report the sample size used for each correlation.
+Add the option `obs` to also report the sample size used for each correlation:

 `pwcorr varlist`

-Calculate the Spearman rank correlation coefficients for all combinations of variables listed in *varlist*.
+Calculate the Spearman rank correlation coefficients for all combinations of variables listed in *varlist*:

 `spearman varlist`